MoitessierLab/pKaLearn/README.md

 --verbose 1: Summary of predictions + Some cleaning details

 --verbose 2: Detailed view of every deprotonation step

+## 5. Python pipelines

+If you prefer to call the model using Python lines, you can do so by using the predict() function directly:

+from predict import predict

+predicted_pkas, protonated_smiles = predict("your_dataset.csv", pH=7.4)

 # 📖 Citation